MartinPankraz/ABAP-Developer-Day/student/quest3.md

 Then we will also call the an API from the Online Shop, that creates the actual Purchase Requisition in the SAP System.

+You can find a video of the performed steps [here](https://youtu.be/zYxu7yR7DAY)

 ## Enhance the existing Logic App with an additional call to the OData service

 1. If your Logic App is not yet open, go to the [Azure Portal](https://portal.azure.com/) and search for your Logic Apps, e.g. **Developer<XX>-OrderItem** and change to the **Logic app designer** view.
 In the **For Each** loop at the end of your flow that was created to send the Adaptive Card, click on **Add an Action**